 \subsection{Our Algorithm}

-In this subsection, we will present our upper-bound algorithm and prove that it achieves the complexity of $O(T^* \log{n})$ stated in~\Cref{thm:running_time_adaptive} when computing an estimate of $\vpi(t)$ within a $(1 \pm 1/\log^{1/4}{n})$ multiplicative factor with probability at least $1 - 1/\log^{1/4}{n}$.

-Our algorithm is an adaptive variant of the $\BiPPR$ algorithm.
-It runs in multiple rounds, where the idea for the $i$-th round is to run $\BiPPR$ with a time budget proportional to $2^i$.
+This subsection presents our upper-bound algorithm.
+Our algorithm is an adaptive variant of the $\BiPR$ algorithm.
+It runs in multiple rounds, where the idea for the $i$-th round is to run $\BiPR$ with a time budget proportional to $2^i$.
 Ideally, this budget is evenly divided between $\push$ operations and Monte Carlo simulations.
 We want to stop as soon as we think we have a \emph{good} estimator.

 Specifically, recall the Monte Carlo estimator from \Cref{eqn:bippr_estimate}: